steilerDev/icloud-photos-sync/docs/src/get-started.md

         docker pull steilerdev/icloud-photos-sync:latest
         ```

-        Alternatively the docker image tar archive is available for download from the [Github releases](https://github.com/steilerDev/icloud-photos-sync/releases) and can be installed using `docker load --input <fileName>`

 === "node"

     When setting up the environment, please keep the [currently recommended NodeJS version](https://github.com/steilerDev/icloud-photos-sync/blob/main/app/node-version) in mind.

-    The `latest` tag should always represent the latest stable release, whereas the `beta` tag provides a semi-stable preview of the upcoming release, while the `nightly` tag offers the latest development build, which might not be stable.

     !!! info "Experimental node modules"
         This application uses experimental node modules, which are not yet available in the LTS version of NodeJS.
 This includes [import assertions](https://github.com/tc39/proposal-import-attributes) and importing JSON modules.
 To remove runtime warnings and ensuring proper execution, it is recommended to set the `NODE_NO_WARNINGS` environmental variable to `1``